HaritSharma-07/Python-Snake-Game/README.md

 # Snake Game

-A simple Snake Game built using Python and the Turtle graphics module.
-This project is part of my Python learning journey and helped me understand object-oriented programming, game logic, collision detection, and file handling.
+A classic Snake Game built using Python's Turtle graphics module.
+This project was created as part of my Python learning journey.

 ## Features